hkailee/GenoSpark/README.md

 respective python libraries available to the interpreter.

-Be careful of software you may have installed that bundles their own python interpreter, as they will most likely conflict with IM-TORNADO's operation due to missing libraries.
+Be careful of software you may have installed that bundles their own python interpreter, as they will most likely conflict with **GenoSpark**'s operation due to missing libraries.